iamvickynguyen/starter-snake-python/README.md

-## (Optional) Using a Cloud Provider

-As your Battlesnake gets more complex, it might make sense to move it to a dedicated hosting provider such as Heroku or AWS.
-We suggest choosing a platform you're familiar with, or one you'd be interested in learning more about.

-If you have questions or ideas, our developer community on [Slack](https://play.battlesnake.com/slack) and [Discord](https://play.battlesnake.com/discord) will be able to help out.

 ## (Optional) Running Your Battlesnake Locally

 Eventually you might want to run your Battlesnake server locally for faster testing and debugging.
-You can do this by installing [Python 3.8](https://www.python.org/downloads/) and running:
+You can do this by installing [Python 3.7](https://www.python.org/downloads/) and running:

 ```shell
 python server.py